7 Things to Do Before You List Your Home in Northern Colorado

 7. Have a Pre-Listing Strategy Conversation

 Before you invest in any improvements, talk to your agent about which upgrades will actually impact your sale price versus which ones won't move the needle.
 Every house is different, and the goal is to spend money where it counts — not to over-improve beyond what the market supports.
 This conversation alone can save you thousands.
+A good agent will walk through your home with you, tell you exactly what a buyer will notice, and give you a prioritized list of what matters and what doesn't.

 If you're thinking about selling your home in Northern Colorado and want a straight-talk conversation about what it's worth and how to prepare, I'm happy to walk through your home and give you honest, specific feedback — no obligation.

-Michael Potter, eXp Realty, Northern Colorado
+Michael Potter, LPT Realty, Northern Colorado

 I help buyers, sellers, and people relocating to Northern Colorado find the right home and community.
 Have a question about this article or the local market?
 I'm happy to talk.